Tungill/Godot-4-Plugin-Project-Resolution/addons/ProjectResolution/README.md

 # Godot Plugin Project Resolution (for Godot 4.x)

-Godot plugin to quickly change and test Project Resolution settings.
+Godot plugin to quickly change and test Game Window Resolution settings.

 Useful to test and prevent your UI from being inconsistent in different resolutions.